 Since the Turks used Krupp guns, they used this limber as well, with horses.

 This limber is very similar to a German limber of World War I used to carry the 10.5cm Light Field Howitzer.

 (See the Lovett Artillery Collection for more details.)

 The limber is supplied with a 1" brass rod for use as the limber pole and 2 cast swingle trees.
 The first swingle tree (to which the wheel horse team are attached) should be mounted close to the wheels as shown in the painting above.
 The Swing team is connected to a crossbar (technically known as a Whipple Tree) which is connected to the end of the limber pole with a metal swivel.
 For gaming purposes, just mount the second supplied swingle tree at the end of the limber pole.
 The lead team, if used, has only has straps to connect them to the swing team.

-The rear doors can be glued either open or closed, as shown below.
+The rear doors can be assembled either open or closed, as shown below.

 This product was added to our catalog on Sunday 23 August, 2009.